SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 If the  input seed  file is  not provided, the  initial seeds  will be automatically generated  by the  seed manager embedded  in FLSimulate.

-User may  also provide  the `rngSeedFileSave` parameter:  it describes the file where to save the  original seeds, particularly when they are not set explicitely through  `rngSeedFile`.
-By default, original seeds will be saved in metadata of in the `__flsimulate-seeds.log` file in the current directory.
-One can thus select explicitely this feature with:
+User may  also provide  the `rngSeedFileSave` parameter:  it describes the file where to save the  original seeds, particularly when they are not set explicitely through  `rngSeedFile` or `rngXXXGeneratorSeed` parameters.
+By default, original seeds
+will be saved in metadata of in the `__flsimulate-seeds.log` file in the current directory.
+One can thus select explicitely this output file with:

 ~~~~~~~~~~~~~
 [name="flsimulate.simulation" type="flsimulate::section"]
 #@config Simulation setup
 ...
 #@description File to save initial random seeds
-rngSeedFileSave : string as path = "path/to/the/init_seeds.log"
+rngSeedFileSave : string as path = "path/to/the/init-seeds.log"
 ...
 ~~~~~~~~~~~~~

 Output data file {#usingflsimulate_outputdatafile}
 ================